yuukiarchive/yuuki-x-archive/README.md

 ## License

-All my creations in my X/Twitter/Mastodon posts (including text, images, videos, and audio) are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) or later.
+All of my creations in my X/Twitter/Mastodon posts (including text, images, videos, and audio) are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) or later.